JGemkow/EXOtoSplunk/docs/deploymentGuide.md

 The resource configuration is defined as an ARM template.
 It will deploy:

+- An Azure App service plan (minimum S1 SKU is required for VNet integration)
-- An Azure Automation account
+- An Azure Function app
+  - Includes two functions (without code)
 - An Azure Key Vault
+- An Azure Storage Account
+  - Including containers for blobs
+- An Azure Virtual Network
+- Various Private Link/Private Endpoint resources to lock down communication between resources
 - Secrets within the Azure Key Vault (used for configuration)
-- Two Azure runbooks on the Automation account
-- Related configuration (schedules, variables, etc.) within the Azure Automation account.
+- Related configuration (runtime settings, app setting configuration, network integration, etc.) within the Azure Function app.

 You can deploy this template using PowerShell, or by [using the Azure Portal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/quickstart-create-templates-use-the-portal).
 The template data is stored in __deploy/template-base.json__ within this repository/package.